-Vikings Diseas – Dealing with Dupuytren Contracture at midlife
+Vikings Disease – Dealing with Dupuytrens Contracture at midlife

 The disease keeping me away from Nature and My computer – I will prevail, but I’ll need some time for me, recovery and my family.
-I’ll share my experience, treatments and story for those who are suffering through this disease as well.
+I’ll share my experience, treatments and story for those who are suffering through dupuytrens contracture as well.

 I’ve been quiet and away from the blog for a bit with an insurmountable overabundance of heredity/genetic issues.
 I’ve been “blessed” with Dupuytren’s Contracture aka “Vikings Disease” with a severe case on my left hand and a growing case on my right hand.
 This debilitating disease has been super aggressive on my hands and well, it’s starting on my feet.